Key Takeaways

 - Preventable Factors Dominate: Distracted driving, impairment, speeding, and seat belt non-use account for the vast majority of serious and fatal crashes.

-Between 2019 and 2023, 3,462 people died in traffic crashes on Oklahoma roads.
-That's an average of 692 deaths every year—nearly two people every day.
+According to TRIP's April 2025 analysis, 3,462 people died in traffic crashes on Oklahoma roads between 2019 and 2023 — an average of 692 deaths every year, nearly two people every day.
+NHTSA's Fatality Analysis Reporting System recorded 718 Oklahoma fatalities in 2023, down from the pandemic-era peak of 762 in 2021 but still well above pre-pandemic levels.
 The economic and quality-of-life costs of these crashes exceeded $17.9 billion in 2023 alone.

 These aren't abstract statistics.
 They're people who didn't come home.
 Understanding why Oklahoma's roads are so dangerous is the first step toward preventing the next tragedy.